Reliant Funding Review

 Reliant estimates that it approves over 70% of its applicants.
 In addition to the qualifications below, your business cannot be in an open bankruptcy, have a negative landlord reference, or any other significant judgments:

 |Credit Score:||N/A (you’ll qualify for better rates if your credit is better)|

 |Revenue:||$10,000 per month|

-To qualify for a short-term loan or MCA from Reliant, you must have a time in business of at least one year.
-However, some exceptions may be made for businesses that have been in operations for at least 7 months.
+To qualify for a short-term loan or MCA from Reliant, you must have been in business for at least one year.
+However, some exceptions may be made for businesses that have been in operation for at least seven months.

 - Work vehicles

 |Collateral:||Most clients don’t need any, although there are exceptions|

 Reliant offers a breadth of short-term funding products that make the company a bit more flexible than the average alternative lender.
 In practice, these products are fairly similar from the customer’s point of view.

 Unfortunately, Reliant prefers not to disclose its rates in advance, which means you’ll have to submit your information before you receive an initial quote.
 Like most short-term funders, Reliant doesn’t use traditional interest rates.
 Instead, it charges a fixed fee based on the amount of money you receive.
 This fee is typically calculated using a multiplier (for example, 1.12), but it might be calculated using a percentage of the borrowing amount (for example, 12% of the borrowing amount).
 In either case, you’ll have to pay back the amount you borrowed plus the fixed fee.
 So if you borrow $10,000 at 12% of the borrowing amount, you’ll owe $11,200.